httpwg/http-extensions/draft-ietf-httpbis-http2-encryption.md

 instance, a client might choose to apply key pinning {{RFC7469}}.

-Once the `commit` member is provided and strongly authenticated, a client can assume that the opportunistically secured alternative will remain available until at least this time.
-A client SHOULD NOT fall back to cleartext protocols prior to the time included in the `commit` member.
-Note however that relying on this commitment creates some potential operational hazards (see
+Once the `commit` member is provided and strongly authenticated, a client can assume that the opportunistically secured alternative will remain available for that number of seconds past the current time, less the current age of the resource (current_age as defined in Section 4.2.3 of
+{{RFC7234}}).
+A client SHOULD NOT fall back to cleartext protocols prior to that interval elapsing.
+Note however that relying on a commitment creates some potential operational hazards (see
 {{pinrisks}}).

 A commitment MUST be ignored if the alternative cannot be authenticated; otherwise, an attacker